 Mini Clafoutis is made with just a few simple ingredients:

-• Cherries – this is a classic clafoutis made with cherries but you can swap out the fruit for your favourite fruit if you prefer something different
+- Fresh Cherries – this is a classic clafoutis, the cherry version, but you can swap out the fresh fruit for your favourite seasonal fruit if you prefer something different.
+Usually any stone type of fruit will work, like fresh peach slices or plums

-• Cherry Brandy – this lovely stuff is packed with cherry flavour and brings the cherries and whole dessert to life.
+- Cherry Brandy – this lovely stuff is packed with cherry flavour and brings the cherries and whole dessert to life.
+If you don’t have this, you can also try using almond extract as an alternative

 How To Make Easy Mini Clafoutis

-2. Pit the cherries.
-Add the cherry brandy and sugar and leave to sit for 5 minutes to soak up the brandy and macerate in the sugar
+- Pit the cherries.
+Add the cherry brandy and sugar and leave to sit for 5 minutes in a medium bowl to soak up the brandy and macerate in the sugar

-3. Place the pitted cherries in a single layer at the bottom of the ramekins
+- Place the pitted cherries in a single layer at the bottom of the prepared ramekins

-4. Whisk the flour, sugar, eggs, milk, vanilla extract, and salt in a large mixing bowl until smooth.
+- Whisk the flour, sugar, eggs and egg yolk, cream, vanilla extract/vanilla pod, and salt in a large mixing bowl until smooth.
 Be careful not to over-whisk.
 The batter should be quite loose and runny.

 Why Is My Mini Clafoutis Runny?